Zizaco/entrust/README.md

 Then it's likely that the `id` column in your user table does not match the `user_id` column in `role_user`.
 Match sure both are `INT(10)`.

+When trying to use the EntrustUserTrait methods, you encounter the error which looks like

+    Class name must be a valid object or a string

+then probably you don't have published Entrust assets or something went wrong when you did it.
+First of all check that you have the `ma_entrust.php` file in your `app/config` directory.
+If you don't, then try `php artisan vendor:publish` and, if it does not apper, manually copy the `/vendor/michele-angioni/entrust/src/config/config.php` file in your config directory and rename it `ma_entrust.php`.

 ## License